 Why Breakfast is the Most Important Meal of the Day

-Choose a Variety of Proteins: Eggs, fish, poultry, beans and legumes are all excellent sources of high-quality proteins that provide sustained energy.
-Plus they contain essential vitamins and minerals which support brain function.
+Choose a Range of Proteins: Eggs, fish, chicken, beans, and other legumes are all great sources of high-quality proteins that give you energy that lasts.
+Plus, they have important minerals and vitamins that help the brain work.

-Include fiber-rich fruits, vegetables and whole grains: Aim to get half your daily servings from fruits and vegetables to reap the benefits of fiber, which can help regulate blood sugar levels and enhance moods.
+Fruits, veggies, and whole grains are all good sources of fiber.
+Aim to get half of your daily servings of fiber from fruits and vegetables to get the most out of it.
+Fiber can help control blood sugar and improve happiness.
 Furthermore, adding whole grains like whole wheat bread, pasta or tortillas to your plate will provide similar advantages.

 Limit Your Intake of Processed Meats: Bacon and sausage can be delicious treats, but they should only be eaten occasionally to reduce calorie content and cholesterol.
 Plus, these high-fat cuts of meat contain saturated fat which could raise your risk for heart disease and certain cancers when eaten regularly.